 National Institute of Food and Agriculture - NIFA

 The Agriculture and Food Research Initiative (AFRI) at the USDA/NIFA has updated application submission deadlines for 2021 and 2022.
 Please review the resources, deadlines, and integrated reporting links below for more information.

 The Office of Postsecondary Education (OPE) has made a new FAQ available that provides guidance for all OPE grant programs.
 Topics include salary for grant-funded staff and students unable to work from home, documentation requirements, services provision with and without virtual options, no-cost extensions, carryover, annual project and financial reports, and more.

-If you have additional questions or comments related to these questions and answers, please contact your Department program officers or send your questions to: COVIDemail@example.com.
-The USDE is also maintaining a general page for Coronavirus-related updates.
+For current funded programs, please contact your Department program officers or send your questions to: COVIDemail@example.com.
+The USDE is also maintaining a general page for COVID-19 Resources for Schools, Students, and Families at Coronavirus-related updates.

 US Department of Defense - DOD